IN THE PRESS

 - Get rewarded for saving & spending with Coins to play games in the app, with prizes including cash (up to $1,000,000) and crypto (up to one BTC or ETH).

-- Accelerate your savings with RoundUp and earn extra Coins.
+- Accelerate your finances with RoundUp and earn extra Coins.

 - Your money is never at risk, it’s FDIC-insured and you can withdraw at any time.